Science fiction fandom: UK

-SF fandom in the UK has close ties with that in the USA.
+SF fandom in the UK has close ties with that in the US.
 In the UK there are multiple conventions.
-The largest regular convention for Literary SF (Book focused) fandom is the British National convention or Eastercon.
+The largest regular convention for literary SF (book-focused) fandom is the British National convention or Eastercon.
 Strangely enough this is held over the Easter weekend.
 Committee membership and location changes year-to-year.
 The license to use the Eastercon name for a year is awarded by votes of the business meeting of the Eastercon two years previously.
+There are a variety of other local or intermittent conventions run by fandom, such as the series of Mexicons that ran from 1984 to 1994.

-There are substantially larger events run by UK Media Fandom and commercial organisations also run Gate Shows (for-profit operations with paid staff.)
+There are substantially larger events run by UK media fandom and commercial organisations also run "gate shows" (for-profit operations with paid staff.)
 The UK has also hosted the Worldcon several times, most recently in 2014.
 News of UK events appears in the fanzine Ansible produced by David Langford each month.

 Italy

 The beginning of an Italian science fiction fandom can be located between the late 1950s and early 1960s, when magazines such as Oltre il Cielo and Futuro started to publish readers’ letters and promote correspondences and the setting-up of clubs in various cities.
 Among the first fanzines, Futuria Fantasia was cyclostyled in Milan in 1963 by Luigi Cozzi (later to become a filmmaker), its title paid homage to Ray Bradbury's fanzine by the same name; L’Aspidistra, edited by Riccardo Leveghi in Trento starting in 1965 featured contributions by Gianfranco de Turris, Gian Luigi Staffilano, and Sebastiano Fusco, future editors of professional magazines and book series; also Luigi Naviglio, editor in 1965 of the fanzine Nuovi Orizzonti, was soon to become a writer for I Romanzi del Cosmo.
 During subsequent years fanzines continued to function as training grounds for future editors and writers, and the general trend was towards improved quality and life expectancy (e.g. The Time Machine run for 50 issues starting in 1975, Intercom for 149 issues between 1979 and 1999, before its migration to the web as an e-zine until 2003, then as a website).